Skip to Main Content

 Music is a part of Kentucky's culture from the Appalachian Mountains to the Ohio River.
 The rich history of Bill Monroe, Loretta Lynn, and Everly Brothers are part of our heritage.
 Live music can be found in large and small venues year round.
 Or get your groove on at any of Kentucky’s incredible music festivals.
 Below is just a sampler of the many festivals that take place throughout the state.

-The Great American Brass Band Festival is a Festival that celebrates brass music and is in its 32nd year.
-The Festival is a free, family friendly three day event.
+The Great American Brass Band Festival is a Festival that celebrates brass music.
+The Festival is a free, family-friendly three-day event.
 Bands come from all over the United States and Europe.
 Many fine soloists are also featured each year at the Great American Brass Band Festival.

 The W.C.
 Handy Blues & Barbecue Festival has become one of the largest free music festivals in the nation, drawing attendees from just about every state and many countries.
 The festival is a celebration of the life and legacy of Henderson resident and “Father of the Blues,” William Christopher Handy.